gt1/prs/README.md

 The function will compute the histogram for the next round inside the current round when interleave is set to one, otherwise the byte histogram for a round is computed in a separate scan.
 As setting interleave to 1 uses one division operation per element this is often slower than performing another linear scan, although it reduces the amount of memory accesses.
+Interleave mode (interleave=1) however can be faster than non interleaved mode as soon as the records moved are somewhat larger than the keys scanned.
 The function returns 0 on success and a non-zero value on failure (failed to allocate memory or to create mutexes/conditions variables/threads).

 The benchmark program measures the speed up obtained by using a number of threads for sorting the sequence n-1,n-2,...,1,0 stored in 64 bit (type